limbernie/freed/README.md

 The result is sorted in descending order (latest to earliest) by the domain creation date/time.

-RR stands for Registrar, and is shown as the Registrar's URL.
+RR stands for Registrar, and is shown as the Registrar's URL, if any, from WHOIS.

 ![facebook.com](facebook.com-demo.png)